-- (a) Buildings less than or equal to 200 m high. - (b) Structures with roof spans less than 100 m. - (c) Structures other than offshore structures, bridges and transmission towers.

-- 1 This Standard is a stand-alone document for structures within the above criteria.
-It may be used, in general, for all structures but other information may be necessary.
-Guidance on wind tunnel testing, reliable references and alternative data is given in AS/NZS 1170.2 Supp 1. - 2 Where structures have natural frequencies less than 1 Hz, Section 6 requires dynamic analysis to be carried out (see Section 6). - 3 In this document, the words 'this Standard' indicate AS/NZS 1170.2, which is regarded as Part 2 of the AS/NZS 1170 series of Standards (see Preface). - 4 Further advice should be sought for geometries not described in this Standard such as the roofs of podiums below tall buildings.
+- (a) Buildings less than or equal to 200 m high. - (b) Structures with maximum unsupported roof spans of less than 100 m. - (c) Structures other than offshore structures, bridges and transmission towers.
+NOTES: - 1 This Standard is a stand-alone document for structures within the above criteria.
+It may be used, in general, for all structures but other information may be necessary. - 2 Where structures have natural frequencies less than 1 Hz, Section 6 requires dynamic analysis to be carried out (see Section 6). - 3 In this document, the words 'this Standard' indicate AS/NZS 1170.2, which is regarded as Part 2 of the AS/NZS 1170 series of Standards (see Preface). - 4 Further advice, which may include wind-tunnel testing, should be sought for geometries not covered in this Standard, such as unusual roof geometries or support systems, very large roofs, or the roofs of podiums at the base of tall buildings.